mdwiltfong/FlightTrackerCLI/README.md

 Sending authenticated requests is optional.
 The benefit of authenticated requests is that you get additional requests from OpenSky.
 If you don't expect to send a lot of queries, you can simply not provide a username and password through BitWarden, and FlightTrackerCLI will send unauthenticated requests.

 1. Install the BitWarden CLI by following the instructions on the [BitWarden CLI GitHub page](https://github.com/bitwarden/cli).
+   - For macOS: `brew install bitwarden-cli`
+   - For Windows: Download the installer from the [BitWarden CLI GitHub page](https://github.com/bitwarden/cli).
+   - For Linux: Use the appropriate package manager for your distribution or download the binary from the [BitWarden CLI GitHub page](https://github.com/bitwarden/cli).
 2. Log in to your BitWarden account using the CLI: